sendbird/SendBird-Desk-SDK-Android/README.md

 ## Introduction

 Sendbird Desk enables strong customer engagement through live, in-app support.
-The Desk SDK lets you easily initialize, configure, and build customer support-related functionality into your iOS applications.
+The Desk SDK lets you easily initialize, configure, and build customer support-related functionality into your Android applications.

 ### How it works